What is Germany's pathway to limit global warming to 1.5°C?

 Scaling

-Germany's buildings sector direct CO₂ emissions (of energy demand)
+Germany's buildings sector direct CO₂ emissions (from energy demand)

 MtCO₂/yr